 Without question, unstructured play comes with risks.
 But when it comes to our children’s long-term development, independence, and mental health, it’s becoming clear that the lack of risky play poses a far greater danger.

 Tired of hearing your kids say “There’s nothing to do!”?
 These printable 101+ Boredom Buster Cards can help.
 Each card contains a suggested activity that kids ages 6+ can do with little or no guidance from you.
 The activities listed on these cards only use materials frequently found in most family homes.
 So there’s usually no need to buy special supplies.
-Check them out here.
+Click here to learn more about my boredom busters cards.

 Gina Rich is a writer and mother of two daughters.
 She shares caffeinated ramblings about motherhood, grief and loss, and mental health on her blog at Love and Hope and Coffee.
 You can also find her on Instagram at lovehopeandcoffee.